d9ha-cell/Recipes_Ratings_Analysis/README.md

 For the prediction Problem.
 I think it's best to focus on **Predicting the rating_average** of a particular recipe.
 The Type of problem would be **Regression** this is due to the fact that the elements in rating_average are often float numbers.
 The Response Variable in this case is also 'rating_average' which is the elements that we are trying to predict.
 This was chosen seeing as it connects to the earlier overarching question and there is also the fact that the information in the other columns most likely are very indicative of how the rating of the recipe will be.

 Model Evaluation will be measured using RMSE or Root Mean Squared Error.
-This would be a prudent perfromance gauger vecuase it is often possessing of the same units as the target variable which is rating points (1-5).
-It also prvents large errors from happening often because it penalizes them more harshley than small ones.
+This would be a prudent performance gauger vecuase it is often possessing of the same units as the target variable which is rating points (1-5).
+It also prevents large errors from happening often because it penalizes them more harshley than small ones.

 Information that we know at the time of prediction that would be relevant would be the columns:
 **totalCalories**, **n_ingredients**, **minutes**, and **n-steps**.
 These are already known and have good potential in helping us predict what we need.

-Columns suh as **rating_average** and **review** are not good as features seeing as these columns are not known until an individual actually uses the recipe.
+Columns such as **rating_average** and **review** are not good as features seeing as these columns are not known until an individual actually uses the recipe.

 ## Baseline Model